Laser-controlled real- and reciprocal-space topology in multiferroic insulators

-On top of the applied static field $B_0$, circularly polarized laser irradiation generates an effective magnetic field $B_F$, which can be tuned by the laser field amplitude $B_d$.
+{\it Floquet magnonic topological phase transition.---}On top of the applied static field $B_0$, circularly polarized laser irradiation generates an effective magnetic field $B_F$, which can be tuned by the laser field amplitude $B_d$.
 Therefore, analogously to the static magnetic-field driven topological phase transition in skyrmion crystals~\cite{diazChiralMagnonicEdge2020}, we show that a Floquet magnonic topological phase transition can be driven by a circularly-polarized laser.

 Using the LLG equation, we study the magnetic excitations of a non-equilibrium steady-state skyrmion crystal sustained by RCP laser irradiation.
 We introduce, in addition to the laser field, pulsed magnetic fields along the in-plane and out-of-plane directions, which excite magnetically active skyrmion crystal spin wave modes~\cite{mochizukiSpinWaveModesTheir2012}.
-The resonance frequencies of these modes are obtained from the dynamical susceptibilities~\cite{mochizukiSpinWaveModesTheir2012, mochizukiMicrowaveMagnetochiralEffect2015} $\textrm{Im}\chi_{ij}(\omega)=M_{\omega,i}/B_{\omega,j}$, with $M_{\omega,i}$ and $B_{\omega,j}$ denoting the Fourier transform of the total magnetization $\boldsymbol{M}(t)$ and $\textbf{B}(t)$ for $i,j=x,y,z$ (see~\cite{SM} for details).
+The resonance frequencies of these modes are obtained from the dynamical susceptibilities~\cite{mochizukiSpinWaveModesTheir2012, mochizukiMicrowaveMagnetochiralEffect2015} $\textrm{Im}\chi_{ij}(\omega)=M_{\omega,i}/B_{\omega,j}$, with $M_{\omega,i}$ and $B_{\omega,j}$ denoting the Fourier transform of the total magnetization $\boldsymbol{M}(t)$ and $\textbf{B}(t)$ for $i,j=x,y,z$~\cite{SM}.

 Figure~\ref{fig: floq_magnon}(a) shows $\textrm{Im}\chi_{xx}$ (blue) and $\textrm{Im}\chi_{zz}$ (red), where the resonance peaks of the counterclockwise (CCW), breathing, and clockwise (CW) modes are labeled as A, B, and C, respectively.
 These low-energy modes are similar to those obtained in static systems~\cite{mochizukiSpinWaveModesTheir2012}.
 Additionally, a mode is found at $\overline{\omega}\approx 10.8$ in $\textrm{Im}\chi_{zz}$ as illustrated in the inset of Fig.~\ref{fig: floq_magnon}(a).
 This high-energy mode is expected from the periodic structure of the quasienergy spectrum given by $\epsilon_{nm}=\epsilon_n+m\hbar\omega_0$ for eigenvalues $\epsilon_n$ of the effective Floquet Hamiltonian and integers $n,m$~\cite{eckardtHighfrequencyApproximationPeriodically2015}.
 We should note that the large, sharp peak at $\omega=\omega_0$ in $\textrm{Im}\chi_{zz}$ corresponds to the laser field, while the signal from $\textrm{Im}\chi_{xx}$ is too weak to observe any peaks near $\omega=\omega_0$.